 As tenants browse for their next apartment, they search for properties with an attractive appearance.
-Whether it’s reasonable or not, they judge an exterior as an indicator of quality, and they might pass on buildings which seem old and dilapidated.
+Whether it’s reasonable or not, they judge an exterior as an indicator of quality, and they might pass on buildings that seem old and dilapidated.
 Maintenance has far-reaching implications for value and profitability.

 Naturally, it’s essential to address issues before they escalate and make repairs as soon as possible.
 With proper care and attention, your apartment will never appear “old and dilapidated,” but retain its visual appeal and sustain a high rate of occupancy.
 You’ll enjoy a steady income and remain competitive.